-Sleep The resort itself is located in a secluded cove of the island.
+Gayana Marine Resort is located in a secluded cove of the Gayana island.
 The 52 villas with private balconies either have astonishing vistas of Mount Kinabalu or look out into the expanse of the South China Sea.
 I met a family staying at Jungle view villa who absolutely loved it because their children could watch lizards and monkeys.
 All the Villas are kitted out with Frette linens, organic Harnn bath amenities, powerful rain showers, and a mini-bar.
-Wait until you taste the handmade lace cookies infused with palm sugar.

-Dine At sunset, all roads lead to the second-storey Latitude bar.
-Built on stilts and open sided, it is a perfect spot for sunset cocktails especially when the first drink is on the house.
-If you fancy something good to eat then try Alu Alu, resorts main restaurant.
-It is reputed to be the area’s best Chinese seafood restaurant and people travel from Kota Kinabalu especially to eat here.
-There is a great choice of seafood, fresh from the resort’s own organic fish farm but enjoy specialties such as grouper with Cantonese sauce or spiced soft-shell crab.
-Open for breakfast, lunch and dinner, Macac presents western fusion food with a distinctly Malaysian twist.
-Located by the resort's swimming pool, it is easy to enjoy your meal while relaxing by the water.
-Be sure to try their pizzas, made in the wood-fired oven.
+Dine The second-storey Latitude bar, built on stilts and open sided, is a perfect spot for sunset cocktails especially when the first drink is on the house.
+Try Alu Alu, resorts main restaurant, reputed to be the area’s best Chinese seafood restaurant.
+There is a great choice of seafood, fresh from the resort’s own organic fish farm.
+Located by the resort's swimming pool, Macac presents western fusion food with a distinctly Malaysian twist.
+Try their pizzas, made in the wood-fired oven.

 Relax The Solace Spa draws on a combination of traditional Asian and western treatments with the world-renowned Kerstin Flovian line of products.
 Solace's trained team of therapists puts these materials to good use, applying them in a variety of massages, scrubs and facials.